-I adore labneh on everything - sumac chicken, bagels, in salads and as a dip.
-Unfortunately, it's hard to find here and I was thrilled to find this recipe.
-It's SO easy to make and turned out perfectly.
+I adore labneh on everything – sumac chicken, bagels, in salads and as a dip.
+Unfortunately, it’s hard to find here and I was thrilled to find this homemade labneh with za’atar recipe.
+It’s SO easy to make and turned out perfectly.

 I used my favorite brand of whole milk yogurt and after straining for 24 hours, most of the whey had been forced out.
 I used a triple thickness of cheesecloth, twisted and bound the loose ends tightly, then placed under a weight.
 I gave it one last squeeze before emptying the cheesecloth and that seemed to purge the last of the whey.

 At this point, it was the right texture.
 I added the oil and za’atar, stirring to combine.
 I prefer this to just sprinkling the herbs on top; I find that the moisture of the cheese makes the flavors stand out even more.
 After sitting in the fridge for a few hours, I served it with grilled chicken, pitas and cucumbers.
 And I still had more than enough for the next morning’s bagels.